Robustness Analysis on Foundational Segmentation Models: Distribution Shift Perturbations

 \section{Distribution Shift Perturbations}

 We used 17 types of algorithmically generated corruptions to generate a perturbed dataset.
 These corruption are from different categories like noise, blur, environment, digital and camera.
-Code on how these datasets were generated and dataset download are located at \url{https://tinyurl.com/fm-robust}.
+We have given a overview plot for all perturbation in Figure \ref{fig:all_perturbation1},\ref{fig:all_perturbation2},\ref{fig:all_perturbation3}.

 \textbf{Noise}.
 We have Gaussian, shot, impulse, and speckle noise in the noise category.
 Gaussian noise is modeled by adding random values sampled from a Gaussian distribution to the pixel intensities of a clean image, the standard deviation of the Gaussian noise determines the severity.
 Shot noise is modeled by applying Poisson distribution to the pixel values of the clean image.
 Impulse noise is modeled by adding salt and pepper noise to the clean image, and the density of the noise determines the severity.
 Speckle noise is generated by adding a normal noise distribution whose intensities are proportional to the clean image pixel intensities, and the standard deviation of the noise determines the severity.